Explore how your team can use Hiver.

 So stop dreading customer complaints.
 Instead, embrace them and learn to handle them.

-Here are 10 steps that will help you on your way.
+Here are 10 tips that will help you on your way.

 Ten steps to resolving customer complaints